LuisAlva1987/American_Hospital_Association_Survey/README.md

 ## Questions to Explore

-1. What areas/measures received the worst rates in the latest released survey?
+1. What areas/measures received the worst rates in the latest released survey nationally?

 ```sql
 SELECT